mricaud/xml-utilities/README.md

 - Schematron (1.5 and iso-schematron)
 - NVDL

-And of course it works all together (for example: an XPROC that load an XSLT which contains an xi:include)
+And of course it works all together (for example: an XPROC that loads an XSLT which contains an xi:include)

 Please see the `test` directory to see examples.